alexa-samples/skill-sample-nodejs-fact/instructions/2-lambda-function.md

 12. If you want to **secure this Lambda function** follow the instructions found [here](https://github.com/alexa/alexa-cookbook/blob/master/aws/secure-lambda-function.md)

+13. Now, click the box that has the Lambda icon followed by the name of your function.
+This will be in the center of the main window in the **Designer** panel.
+Scroll down the page until you see a section called **Function code**.

+14. Copy the [provided code from here](https://github.com/alexa/skill-sample-nodejs-fact/blob/en-US/lambda/custom/index.js) into the Lambda function code box.
+Delete the contents of the code box, and paste the contents of the new code.
+Click "Save".

-13. You should see the Amazon Resource Name (ARN) a unique identifier for this function in the top right corner of the page. **Copy the ARN value for this Lambda function** for use in the next section of the guide.
+15. You should see the Amazon Resource Name (ARN) a unique identifier for this function in the top right corner of the page. **Copy the ARN value for this Lambda function** for use in the next section of the guide.

     ![Copy ARN](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/2-12-copy-ARN._TTH_.png)
 <!--TODO: THIS IMAGE NEEDS TO BE CUSTOMIZED FOR YOUR SKILL TEMPLATE. -->